-Weekly updates provided by the U.S. Drought Monitor are available at: http://droughtmonitor.unl.edu/DM state.htm?WI,MW
+Weekly updates provided by the U.S. Drought Monitor are available at: http://droughtmonitor.unl.edu/

 207.3(f) Soil Stabilizers.

 Soil stabilizers shall be used on all areas seeded.

 Application is intended to be done with conventional hydraulic seeding equipment.
 Polyacrylamide Soil Stabilizer may also be placed through dry spreading.
 Application rates shall be as recommended by the manufacturer and shall meet the approval of the engineer.
 In general, rate of application shall be 20 lbs per acre (0.46 lbs per 1000 s.f.).